Take a Bow (Madonna song): Analysis and impact

-When discussing "Take a Bow", NPR Multimedia senior producer Keith Jenkins said the music video, with its "rich, sensually framed sepia tones", doesn't leave much to the imagination but rather, it becomes your imagination, with Madonna's vision "drill[ed] into your brain, unlocking your waking eye."
+When discussing "Take a Bow", NPR Multimedia senior producer Keith Jenkins said the music video, with its "rich, sensually framed sepia tones", does not "imagination; rather, [it becomes the viewer's] imagination", with Madonna's vision "drill[ed] into your brain, unlocking your waking eye."
 Carol Vernallis, author of Experiencing Music Video: Aesthetics and Cultural Context, noted that the video exemplified the lyrics of the song.
 She clarified that the scenes featuring Madonna and Muñoz dressing up and putting on their gloves pointed to storyline and lyrics that appeared later, the lyrics being "all the world loves a clown".
 During that line Muñoz as the torero is seen with a fatuous expression, which Vernallis deduced as "the beginning of the story of possession and fame" in the video.
 When Madonna sings "I've always been in love with you", she appeared in the video as sometimes adolescent and sometimes middle-aged.
 For Vernallis it was not clear if the imagery was literal or figurative of the lyrics, "embodying a lasting affection, as separate parts of Madonna's psyche, or as the exaggerated claims of a groupie."
 The author also noted that the scene where Madonna pricks her hand with a needle makes her relationship with the torero as more ambiguous.
 The costumes and melody in the video reminded Vernallis of the 1904 opera Madame Butterfly by Giacomo Puccini although with an inverted plotline.
 The scenes showing Madonna in an enclosed room with a single light bulb also drew comparisons to Glenn Close's character Alex Forrest in the 1987 psychological thriller film, Fatal Attraction.
 Another observation by Vernallis was about the power struggle it showed in the video, with Madonna gradually losing and relegated to one corner of the room.

 The "Take a Bow" video was a source of inspiration for Justin Timberlake's music video for his 2006 single, "SexyBack".
 According to Timberlake, he decided to work with director Michael Haussman on his "SexyBack" video because "Take a Bow" is one of his favorite Madonna videos.
 He went on to say "Even today, I still remember the visuals, the images, how he captured her.
 A lot of times, Madonna seems like she's the person in control, and in that video, she seemed vulnerable.
 It was a cool thing to see."
 According to director Dave Meyers, the music video for Britney Spears' 2009 single "Radar" is a "tribute" to Madonna's "Take a Bow" video.
 When speaking of Spears and the "Radar" video, Meyers explained, "[we were] looking for a way to take her into a contemporary, classy environment.
 I felt empowered by referencing Madonna's ['Take a Bow'] video.
 Britney hasn't done anything like that."